ecmwf/odc/docs/content/introduction.rst

 ODB-2 is a compact data format for the storage, transmission and archival of tabular meteorological observation data.
 ODB-2 data streams are comprised of independent, self-describing messages.
 Each of these messages contains a number of rows of data sharing the same columnar format.

 **odc** provides C, C++ and Fortran libraries for encoding and decoding ODB-2 data.
-It also provides an interface the data and metadata without decoding it, and a collection of command line tools for handling and manipulating ODB-2 data.
+It also provides an interface for the data and metadata without decoding it, and a collection of command line tools for handling and manipulating ODB-2 data.

 Observation Data